 - L'Atelier du Cuisiner: French restaurant located in Centro, with a focus on creative French fare, utilizing Brazilian ingredients.
 Reservations are essential because the restaurant is only open for lunch.

 - Hachiko: Modern Asian restaurant with Japanese influences, including sushi.
 The restaurant particularly focuses on fusing traditional Asian dishes with local ingredients, such as serving sashimi with passion fruit.

 - Rotisseria Siria Libanesa: Rio has the second largest Lebanese population in the world, outside of Lebanon, so there are a number of wonderful Lebanese restaurants across the city.
 This one, located in the Largo do Marchado mall, serves up lovely Lebanese cuisine in simple and cheap surroundings.

-- Quiteria: This is an upscale restaurant, serving high-end... gastronomic fare, from an Argentinian chef.
+- Quiteria: This is an upscale restaurant, serving high-end gastronomic fare, from an Argentinian chef.
 Try the wild boar chops or grilled seafood with coconut risotto.

 Tipping and Eating Etiquette in Brazil

-In Brazil, a 10% gratuity is automatically included on the bill, listed as the gorjeta, so no need to tip any further than that amount.
-Tip in the local Brazilian reais, but U.S. currency is also accepted since there is a favorable exchange rate.
+In Brazil, a 10 percent gratuity is automatically included on the bill, listed as the gorjeta, so no need to tip any further than that amount.
+It's best to pay in the local Brazilian reais, but U.S. currency is also accepted since there is a favorable exchange rate.
 Unlike in the United States and most Western countries, in Brazil, locals eat with the knife in their right hand and the fork in their left hand, using the knife to scoop food onto the fork.
 Most of the time, Brazilians will have a light breakfast, a heavy lunch, and a heavy dinner eaten with family, as is also common in Portugal.